Tag Archives: Elinor Ostrom

 It turns out that successful groups are groups that are good at cooperation, which is intuitive and confirmed by plenty of ethnographic and archaeological evidence.
 So, evolution pulls humans in two opposite directions: it wants us to be more competitive, to obtain a better position within the group; but it also wants us to be more cooperative, to benefit from the success of the group with respect to other groups.

 The main driver of the group’s success is the scale at which it can manage cooperation [Wilson 2012].
 Given cognitive limitations, this means the successful human in a successful group must be able to cooperate with complete strangers (unlike, for example, chimps: troops of chimps that encounter a lone chimp from a different troop will typically kill the stranger on sight).
 This poses the additional problem of free riding: non-cooperators in a cooperative group will reduce the group’s performance, because they benefit from the “public goods” created by the group without contributing to them.
-For this reason, humans appeared to have evolved methods to detect and expel the strangers in their midst.
+For this reason, humans appear to have evolved methods to detect and expel the strangers in their midst.
 Experiments on infants as young as six months – and so untouched by education and value transmission – show that they react more favorably to others who speak their own dialect (even though they themselves have not yet learned to speak!).
 Biologists thinks that this “primary xenophobia” is innate, hardcoded into us at birth [Henrich 2016].

 The late E. O. Wilson, perhaps the most accomplished scholar of cultural evolution, sums up his idea of “human nature” like this: